 Now that we’ve worked out the players and parts to the probate process, let’s see exactly how it runs.

-The first few steps in the probate process are a bit different in cases where there’s a will and cases where there’s not.
-But once you get through the first three steps, the process works pretty much the same no matter if there’s an executor or an personal representative.
-They’ll see to it that each step is taken.
+The first few steps in the probate process are a bit different in cases where there’s a will and cases where there isn’t one.
+But once you get through the first three steps, things work pretty much the same no matter if there’s an executor or a personal representative.
+They’ll see to it that the following steps are taken:

 1. Present the Death Certificate to the Court